mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 So in zazen, you’re really playing with imagination. *[There is the loud sound of a plane in the background.]* But finally, there is nothing to do, because you realize how stupid you are.
 If you are chasing after the plane with thoughts, imagination, [you realize] how stupid you are.
 Finally you think: “How stupid zazen is.” *[Laughter.]* It’s not the fault of *zazen*, it’s *your* fault, don’t you think so?
 Because *you* are chasing after thought, imagination.
 And then finally you criticize *zazen*: how stupid zazen is.
 I don’t think so; *you* are stupid. *[He laughs.]* Don’t you think so?
 I’m sorry for you. *[Laughter.]*

 Well, if you return home exactly, you can experience this, this is what Buddhist scripture says.
 That is the first experience, the first stage of zazen.
-First believe… well it’s not necessary to believe it; if you don’t believe it, that’s okay, but …
+First believe… well, it’s not necessary to believe it.
+If you don’t believe it, that’s okay, …

 *[Tape change.]*

 #### 46:37

 ... but you start to poke your head into that joy.
 Because you don’t know, but you feel something.
 So you start to poke your head into *joy*.
 That is *prīti* in Sanskrit: *joyful interest*.

 But *joyful interest* is still your six consciousness always working; that’s why you start to poke your head into joyful interest.
 But [that is not happiness]; next, still you can experience *happiness*.
 Happiness means *samādhi*, being one with zazen.
 That is what is called *happiness* in Buddhism.

 So at the first stage you can experience five consciousnesses there.
 (Transcriber’s Note: elsewhere these are described as five mental factors, *cetasika*.)
 One is *vitarka*, and *vicāra*.
 And also *prīti*; *prīti* means *joyful interest*.
 And *happiness* (*sukha*), and also *samādhi*.
 [Those are the] five consciousnesses; in other words, you can experience [those] five things psychologically.
 And also, basically, at the first stage of zazen, all unwholesome things drop off.
 That’s great!
 And then finally ... nothing. *[He laughs.]* This is zazen.